Jump to article...

 Auckland Mayor and Government formalise creation of CRL Ltd to deliver NZ’s largest infrastructure project

-Below on this page are the latest news releases issued in 2019 and back until 2017.
+Below on this page are CRL news releases issued in 2018 and 2017.

 Earlier CRL-related releases from the AT CRL Project Team, New Zealand Government and Auckland Council can be read here.